 The will of God in choosing a spouse

-Now, let’s say you are yet to choose a spouse.
-And you hear God clearly telling you to choose someone.
+Now, let’s say you have yet to choose a spouse.
+You hear God clearly telling you to choose someone.
 Of course, you are going to do some background checks, right?
 Why?
-Because you love your life so much that you don’t want to bottle it with a wrong marriage.
+Because you love your life so much that you don’t want to bottle it with the wrong marriage.
 But what if that same spouse you took a careful time to choose took a wrong turn in life after you got married?
-Instead of being faithful to you, he goes out having extramarital affairs.
-How will you feel?
+Instead of being faithful to you, he goes out and has extramarital affairs.
+How would you feel?
 Very disappointed.
 Right?
 With divorce rates going high, you may think of divorce as the straight answer.
 But what if God has a different purpose for that season in your life?
 Hmm 🤔

 Your future spouse will be your helper, and if he or she isn’t God-fearing enough to walk with you in this divine path called life in Christ, you will be in trouble.